phillipclapham/quasar/README.md

 6. Enjoy the enhanced insights!

-**NOTE**: During long conversations you may find that the AI will start to forget these instructions.
+**NOTE:** During long conversations you may find that the AI will start to forget these instructions.
 When that happens simply ask the AI to refresh it's memory of the instructions you pasted.
 If that does not work simply repaste the instructions again prefaced by a short message to the AI that you are refreshing it's instructions.

+**WARNING:** These instructions work great with Claude but sometimes it will consider them a "jailbreak" and refuse to run them, if this happens simply load a new conversation and try again.

 ## <a id="-the-basics"></a> The Basics: